cloudant/sync-android/doc/replication.md

 The replication examples below are 'one-shot' and will run once until completion, at which point the local and remote databases will be synchronised.
-[Replication policies](replication-policies.md) allow for more complex "policies" to be executed, eg "only replicate when on Wifi" or "replicate every 30 minutes".
+[Replication policies](replication-policies.md) allow for more complex "policies" to be executed, for example "only replicate when on Wifi" or "replicate every 30 minutes".

 First we create a simple listener that just sets a CountDownLatch when the